 Battery gas is highly flammable.
 Battery explosions can cause severe injury or death.
-To help
+To help prevent battery explosions, keep sparks, lighted matches and open flame away from the top of battery.
+When checking battery electrolyte level, use a flashlight.
 Never check battery charge by contacting the posts with a metal object.
-Use a volt-meter or hydrometer.
+Use a voltmeter or hydrometer.

 Frozen batteries may explode if charged.
-Never charge a battery that has not been allowed to warm to at least 16°C (60°F).
+Never charge a battery that has not been allowed to warm to at least $16^{\circ}C (60^{\circ}F)$.